Grow your synagogue and strengthen your community with Jewish after school

 What organizations are eligible to apply to the Jewish After School Accelerator?

-The accelerator is open to Jewish organizations with 501c3 status.
+The accelerator is open to U.S. synagogues with 501c3 status.

 How are participants selected for the Accelerator program?

-Organizations will be selected based on criteria that indicate a high likelihood of program success including:
+Organizations are selected based on criteria that indicate a high likelihood of program success including:

 How long does the program last?